 Cheryl Cifelli, MSW, LCSW, RPT and Approved EMDR Consultant is a Licensed Clinical Social Worker who has extensive training and experience in the mental health field.
-Cheryl helps children, adolescents, adults and families who struggle with issues such as anxiety, depression, grief, loss, parent-child relationship issues and addiction.
+Cheryl helps children, adolescents, adults and families who struggle with issues such as anxiety, depression, grief and loss, parent-child relationship issues and addiction.

 Cheryl is an interactive therapist and uses a highly individualized and compassionate approach to helping clients.
 Cheryl emphasizes a collaborative process to help clients develop meaningful and creative goals.
 She draws from mindfulness, relational, cognitive behavioral, psychodynamic theories and spirituality to help her clients achieve the personal growth they strive for and the best possible outcomes.

 She began her career helping children and families navigate public and private special education systems.
 Cheryl has also researched and developed programs to support children and families experiencing psychiatric and developmental disorders.
 She continues to provide education, support and advocacy for her clients who have special education needs.

 In addition, Cheryl served as a coordinator for a local drug and alcohol abuse prevention program in Burlington County for eight years.
 Providing substance abuse prevention and education programs for families, communities and organizations, Cheryl helped raise awareness about addiction, treatment options and ways to help children and young adults develop resiliency needed to cope with the growing demands of everyday living.